bloominstituteoftechnology/ios-projects/Prep/README.md

 # Preparing for Day 1 of Lambda School's iOS Curriculum

-Feel free to skip any material you've already mastered or you already covered in Lambda's "Intro to iOS" course.
+Here's an overview of material you should have mastered by day 1 of the iOS program.
+Feel free to skip any material you already know or you already covered in Lambda's "Intro to iOS" course.

+Make sure you don't skimp on the command line and version control material.
+You'll need all these skills right from the start but these two in particular are fundamental to working through daily challenges.

 ## Preparing Equipment